 Lawmaker shocked by 'insane' boozing at Rhode Island capitol

-A new state lawmaker said she's surprised by the "insane amount of drinking" that goes on in the State House.
+A new Rhode Island lawmaker said she's surprised by the "insane amount of drinking" that goes on in the State House.
 Providence Democratic Rep. Moira Walsh told WPRO-AM on Tuesday that lawmakers have "file cabinets full of booze."

 Comments